throwaway121998/sysc-4001-assignment-3/README.md

 ## Discussion

 Our solution uses two processes and message queues.
-The first process, `admin.c`, is tasked with parsing inputs and communicating with the `bookkeeper.c` via message queue.
+The first process, `admin.c`, is tasked with parsing inputs and communicating with `bookkeeper.c` via message queue.
 The second process, `bookkeeper.c`, is tasked with adding, removing, and retrieving information from a doubly linked list depending on the procedure call.

 ### Known limitations